-Legal Operations and Innovation from a Top General Counsel
+Legal Operations and Innovation From a Top General Counsel

 Ali Ghasemi, vice president of legal services in the Law, Franchise & Integrity group at Mastercard, shares how innovation has been vital to enhancing his company’s legal operations.